A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Quantum Harmonic Balance Approach to the Diagrammatic Perturbation Method

-Remarkably, \cref{eq:dressed-osc-4} defines the dressed oscilaltor \!\tikzpic{-9}{figsv5_small/notation/Ae-iwt_small_dressed.pdf} in terms the dressed off-resonant excitation \tikzpic{-11}{figsv5_small/notation/eta_dressed_small.pdf}, which is a known quantity from the QHB expansion.
-By substituting the specific diagrams constituting \tikzpic{-11}{figsv5_small/notation/eta_dressed_small.pdf}, one can then construct \!\tikzpic{-9}{figsv5_small/notation/Ae-iwt_small_dressed.pdf} to any desired order.
-It is important to note that the leading order contribution of \tikzpic{-11}{figsv5_small/notation/eta_dressed_small.pdf} is at order $q_\text{zps}^1$ (see \cref{eq:xi-K-ansatz}).
+Remarkably, \cref{eq:dressed-osc-4} defines the dressed oscillator \!\tikzpic{-9}{figsv6_small/notation/B_small.pdf} in terms the dressed off-resonant excitation \tikzpic{-11}{figsv6_small/notation/eta_small.pdf}, which is a known quantity from \cref{subsec:order-1,subsec:bare-virtual,subsec:dressing}.
+By substituting the specific diagrams constituting \tikzpic{-11}{figsv6_small/notation/eta_small.pdf}, one can then construct \!\tikzpic{-9}{figsv6_small/notation/B_small.pdf} to any desired order.
+It is important to note that the leading order contribution of \tikzpic{-11}{figsv6_small/notation/eta_small.pdf} is at order $q_\text{zps}^1$ (see \cref{eq:pert-structure}).
 Therefore, for a dressed resonant excitation defined by \cref{eq:dressed-osc-4}, the correction to the bare resonant excitation is $\mathcal O(q_\text{zps}^2)$.

-When evaluating a diagram in \cref{eq:dressed-osc-4}, one follows the same rules introduced earlier in this section but with an additional one.
-Specifically, for each bare resonant excitation \!\tikzpic{-9}{figsv5_small/notation/Ae-iwt_small.pdf} that goes through $k$ number of \tikzpic{-11}{figsv5_small/notation/husimi_small.pdf} before being terminated by a \tikzpic{-11}{figsv5_small/notation/band_pass.pdf} or \tikzpic{-11}{figsv5_small/notation/band_stop.pdf}, an extra factor of $1/k!$ is associated with it.
+When evaluating a diagram in \cref{eq:dressed-osc-4}, one follows the same rules introduced earlier in this section but with an additional one: for each bare resonant excitation \!\tikzpic{-9}{figsv6_small/notation/A_small.pdf} that goes through $k$ number of \tikzpic{-11}{figsv6_small/notation/husimi_small.pdf} before being terminated by a \tikzpic{-11}{figsv6_small/notation/band_pass.pdf} or \tikzpic{-11}{figsv6_small/notation/band_stop.pdf}, an extra factor of $1/k!$ is associated with it.
 This factor stems from expanding the exponential functions in \cref{eq:dressed-osc-23,eq:zeta}.
 For instance, the five diagrams in the right-hand side of \cref{eq:dressed-osc-4} are associated with the overcounting factors of $1/0!$, $1/2!$, $1/3!$, $1/(2!\times2!)$, and $1/(2!\times2!)$, respectively.

-To conclude, in this section we have analyzed the dynamics of a driven nonlinear oscillator by solving its equation of motion \cref{eq:eom-phase-expand} in the diagrammatic form \cref{eq:eom-diagram-dressed-2}.
-Following the iterative procedure we refer to as quantum harmonic balance (QHB), we have found \!\tikzpic{-11}{figsv5_small/notation/Gamma_dressed_small.pdf} and \!\tikzpic{-11}{figsv5_small/notation/idt_eta_dressed_small.pdf}, the solution of \cref{eq:eom-diagram-dressed-2}, that contain the information of the oscillator's slow dynamics and fast micromotion, respectively.
-The end product of our diagrammatic method is \!\tikzpic{-11}{figsv5_small/notation/K_small_dressed_h.pdf} ($\cl K$) the effective Hamiltonian governing the slow dynamics of the oscillator in an effective frame.
-It is computed from \!\tikzpic{-11}{figsv5_small/notation/Gamma_dressed_small.pdf} with an ``integration'' over \!\tikzpic{-9}{figsv5_small/notation/As_small_dressed.pdf} $(\clu A^* + \text{Sta}(\cl\eta^*))$, an operation formally defined by \cref{eq:dressed-K-2}.